weleoka/Lab2/host/Create_Test_Environment.md

 You should ignore the "can't resolve (null)" message.
 If it worked, you should get back the IP address 93.184.216.34, which is the IP address of example.com

 ## Step 7.
-Install BugZilla Gug Tracking Server
+Install the BugZilla Bug Tracking Server

 There is a compatibility problem between the Web server and the BugZilla server, since both are competing for port 80.
-So you need to remove your Web server before continuing below.
+So you need to remove your Web server container before continuing below.

 If stuck, here is the hint: